UCLComputerScience/pgta/hr.md

 ### Changes to PGTA contract hours

-You should avoid changing PGTAs' hours once they have been allocated.
+Changing PGTA hours once they have been allocated is to be avoided.

 #### Decreases in FTE